 TWHP members have developed several walking tours that can be presented on request and/or customized for specific groups or focused on specific areas of social justice.
 Contact firstname.lastname@example.org.

-J.P.
+Facilitated by: J.P.
 Hornick, Maureen Hynes, and Sue Smith

 - Contemporary and Historical Struggles for Safe and Equitable Work